 4. “Wake Up In The Morning” (1969)

 Not much is known about this shuffling song with a country twang that was discovered only a few years back.
-All we have is that it came from the hours and hours (probably days) worth of tapes for the Get Back/Let It Be sessions.
-Only this one recording of it is known to exist, and judging from the chatter it sounds like a very very early Lennon-McCartney original from the late ’50s.
+All we have is that it came from the days worth of tapes for the Get Back/Let It Be sessions.
+Only this one recording of it is known to exist, and judging from the chatter it sounds like a very early Lennon-McCartney original from the late ’50s.
 Obviously they never felt like it was worthy of revisiting after this take, but it’s wonderful hearing the warm harmony in their voices -McCartney’s sweet blending with Lennon’s sour.
 Plus, any song from their embryonic songwriting oeuvre is always interesting.

 3. “The Palace Of The King Of The Birds” (1969)